Dublin: GAA

-Croke Park is the largest sport stadium in Ireland.
-The headquarters of the Gaelic Athletic Association, it has a capacity of 82,300.
+Croke Park is the largest sports stadium in Ireland.
+The headquarters of the Gaelic Athletic Association has a capacity of 82,300.
 It is the third-largest stadium in Europe after Nou Camp in Barcelona and Wembley Stadium in London.
 It hosts the premier Gaelic football and hurling games, international rules football and irregularly other sporting and non-sporting events including concerts.
-Muhammad Ali fought there in 1972 and it played host to the opening and closing ceremonies of the 2003 Special Olympics.
+Muhammad Ali fought there in 1972, and it hosted the opening and closing ceremonies of the 2003 Special Olympics.
 It also has conference and banqueting facilities.
-There is a GAA Museum there and tours of the stadium are offered, including a rooftop walk of the stadium.
+There is a GAA Museum there, and tours of the stadium are offered, including a rooftop walk.
 During the redevelopment of Lansdowne Road, Croke Park played host to the Irish Rugby Union Team and Republic of Ireland national football team as well as hosting the Heineken Cup rugby 2008–09 semi-final between Munster and Leinster, which set a world record attendance for a club rugby match.
 The Dublin GAA team plays most of their home league hurling games at Parnell Park.